chrisyamas/reading-notes/README.md

 #### My name is Christopher Yamas (he/him) and you can find my GitHub portfolio page at https://github.com/chrisyamas
 ##### Let's talk about ***Growth Mindset***!

-Growth mindset is an active embrace of the concept of **brain elasticity**.
+Growth Mindset is an active embrace of the concept of **brain elasticity**.
 By recognizing that intelligence and talent is *not a fixed constant*, but rather a variable we can affect by devoting time, attention, and effort, we can remember that growth is highly attainable.

 To quote the late and great Audrey Hepburn,
 > Nothing is impossible.
 The word itself says "I'm possible."